-※ This article is for informational purposes and personal analysis only, not a recommendation to buy or sell any specific investment products.
-Please verify with official sources and consult qualified professionals for investment, tax, or legal advice; you are solely responsible for your decisions.
-Market conditions may change after the time of writing.
+※ This article is for informational purposes and personal analysis only—not investment, legal, tax, or immigration advice, and not a recommendation to buy or sell any property or financial product.
+Verify figures, rules, and market data against official sources and consult qualified professionals; you are solely responsible for your decisions.
+Information reflects the time of writing and may change afterward.

 If you’re thinking about relocating to Tokyo — or considering it as a real estate investment destination — there’s one question you’ll inevitably face.